Article

 Size and layout

 Choose a holder that fits your passport comfortably without forcing it into tight corners.
-If you want to carry multiple passports, boarding passes or cards, choose a zippered travel wallet rather than a thin sleeve.
+For multiple passports, choose a zippered travel wallet.

 Material

-Leather and faux leather look smart, while nylon and coated fabric can be lighter and more weather-resistant.
-Plastic sleeves are cheap and simple, but they may not last as long.
+Leather and faux leather look smart, while nylon and coated fabric are usually lighter and more weather-resistant.

 Colour